 A consent order can be prepared and submitted while you are waiting for your compulsory 6 week period to expire, in between the decree nisi and decree absolute, so there is no excuse.

 We trust each other to do the right thing

 It is fantastic that you trust each other and there is no reason why any of you should not.
-But your ex may be unable to keep their promise in the future, not because they are untrustworthy, but simply because their circumstances have changed.
+However, your ex may be unable to keep their promise in the future.
+Not because they are untrustworthy, but simply because their circumstances have changed.
 Don’t leave things to chance.
-Getting a consent order does not imply that your distrust each other, it just means you are protecting each other against any unforeseeable circumstances.
+Getting a consent order does not imply that your distrust each other.
+It just means you are protecting each other against any unforeseeable circumstances.

 We have our own private agreement which we have already executed

 It is commendable when divorcing couples can come to their arrangements about how they are going to split their finances.
 However, no matter how well executed, an agreement is not legally binding until it is set out in a consent order.
 You have been organised enough to come this far so just go one step further and tie up all loose ends.